Frequently Asked Questions

 Step 8: Let dry for one hour before use to allow the solvent to dry and grip to secure to shaft.

-How much will it cost to re-grip my clubs?
+How much will it cost to have my clubs re-gripped?

-Where can I have my golf grips installed?
+Where can I take my grips to get them installed?